mixam24/demo-streaming-etl/README.md

     ```
     > **Note:** *We need a stream to 'hydrate' our data warehouse once the sink connector is set up.

-Verify that you have a working Ksql topology.
-You can inspect it by selecting the **Flow** tab in the Ksql cluster.
+Verify that you have a working ksqlDB topology.
+You can inspect it by selecting the **Flow** tab in the ksqlDB cluster.
 Check to see that records are populating the `orders_enriched` kstream.

 ***